JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/finding-code/index.md

 ---

 Searching and finding files and code can be achieved in IntelliJ IDEA through various mechanisms.
 They all have their own strengths and knowing when to use which one will save you time when you need to find a *needle in a haystack*!
+We will look at:
+- Searching Everywhere and Finding Actions
+- Finding in Files
+- Searching Structurally

-## Search Everywhere & Find Action
+## Searching Everywhere & Finding Actions

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z8qKvNdY51g" >
 </iframe>